 Thank you so much for browsing my website - I do hope you'll give natural soap a try.

 By law, all soap recipes must comply with current cosmetic safety regulations and be certified by a qualified chemist before they can be sold to the public.
 Not everyone is aware of this.
 The same rules apply whether you sell hundreds of bars a year or half a dozen at the local school fete.
 All my soaps have been certified as safe by a qualified chemist, Scott Grainger of Cosmetic Safety Consultants Ltd. I am proud to be a member of the Guild of Craft Soap & Toiletry Makers - a peer support network which only accepts members who comply with current regulations.

 The law also dictates how I must label my products so it's clear exactly what ingredients I've used.
 This is a good thing, but it does mean having to show the long Latin or scientific names for every single ingredient as decreed by INCI (International Nomenclature of Cosmetic Ingredients).
-So please don't be put off by the long and complex-looking ingredients list - it's still all 100% natural!
+So please don't be put off by the long and complex-looking ingredients list - everything really is natural!